 Accuracy in Lidar Measurements Systematic errors determine the measurement accuracy.
-Assumptions made in data retrieval can also contribute to inaccuracy.
-Accuracy is mainly determined by: (1) How much we understand the physical interactions and processes involved in the measurements or observations, e.g., atomic parameters and absorption cross-section, isotopes, branching ratio, Hanle effect, atomic layer saturation effect, transmission/extinction, interference absorption, etc. (2) How well we know the lidar system parameters, e.g., laser central frequency, laser linewidth and lineshape, photo detector/discriminator calibration, receiver filter function, overlapping function, chopper function, etc.
+Assumptions made in data retrieval can also contribute to inaccuracy. - Accuracy is mainly determined by: - (1) How much we understand the physical interactions and processes involved in the measurements or observations, e.g., atomic parameters and absorption cross-sections, isotopes, branching ratios, Hanle effect, atomic layer saturation effect, transmission/extinction, interference absorption, etc., are key to resonance fluorescence, DIAL, Raman, and fluorescence lidars.
+For laser range finder and altimeter, whatever the factors influencing the time of flight will affect the accuracy, e.g., multiple scattering, distortion in the return signal shape, etc. - (2) How well we know the lidar system parameters, e.g., laser central frequency, laser linewidth and lineshape, photo detector/discriminator calibration, receiver filter function, overlapping function, chopper function, etc.

-□ It happened in the history of physical experiments (e.g., quantum frequency standard) that when people understood more about the physical processes or interactions, the claimed experimental accuracy decreased.
+Accuracy in Lidar Measurements □ It happened in the history of physical experiments (e.g., quantum frequency standard) that when people understood more about the physical processes or interactions, the claimed experimental accuracy decreased.
 This is because some systematic errors (bias) caused by certain interactions were not included in earlier error analysis, as people were not aware of them.
-This could also happen to lidar measurements. □ In the following lectures on different types of lidars, keep in mind such a question: What affects the lidar measurement accuracy?
-9
+This could also happen to lidar measurements. □ For secondary atomic clocks, they can compare with the primary clocks to determine their accuracies.
+But how will the primary clocks' accuracies be determined? -- Inter-comparisons among primary clocks and then detailed analyses of all possible physical interactions.
+Very challenging!!! □ In the following lectures on different types of lidars, keep in mind such a question: What affects the measurement accuracy for any lidars?